jonathan-vella/azure-arc-enabled-sql-server/arc-sql-report-reclass-extension-status/README.md

 ## Overview

-This script provides a report of the Azure Arc SQL resources that generate SQL Reclass, including the following information from each resource in a CSV format:
+This script generates a CSV report of Azure Arc SQL Server resources, including license type, extension version, and provisioning state.
+Use it to audit your Arc-enabled SQL estate and identify resources that may need attention.

+## When to use

+- You need to audit license types across subscriptions
+- You want to identify servers with outdated extension versions
+- You are preparing a compliance or billing report
+- You need to troubleshoot extension provisioning issues

+## Report columns